ubc-web-services/clf/README.md

 # Composer Builds
 As this theme is meant to be modified, it should not be installed via Composer.
 Doing so weould overwrite your customizations.

-However, you can (and should) add the base theme, [Galactus](https://github.com/ubc-web-services/galactus), by running `composer install ubc-web-services/galactus`.
+However, you can (and should) add the base theme, [Galactus](https://github.com/ubc-web-services/galactus), by running `composer require ubc-web-services/galactus`.

 # Drupal 7 Support
 _________________